cagov/data-infrastructure/docs/code/local-setup.md

 It is usually worthwhile to install Python packages into a virtual environment, which allows them to be isolated from those in other projects which might have different version constraints.

-Most of our team uses [Anaconda](https://docs.anaconda.com/anaconda/install/).
+Some of our team uses [Anaconda](https://docs.anaconda.com/anaconda/install/) for managing Python environments.
-Another popular solution for managing Python environments is [Anaconda/Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Another popular and lighter-weight solution is [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-A third option is to use [`pyenv`](https://github.com/pyenv/pyenv).
+A third option is [`pyenv`](https://github.com/pyenv/pyenv).
 Pyenv is lighter weight, but is Python-only, whereas conda allows you to install packages from other language ecosystems.

 Here are instructions for setting up a Python environment using Miniconda: